Team-Earth-Quake-Detector/team_1_earth_quake_detector/README.md

 ___
 ## 8. Future Development
-Thus we fully meet the requirements and success criteria of the business case, there is always a way to improve and optimize  our tool.
+Although we fully meet the requirements and success criteria of the business case, there is always a way to improve and optimize  our tool.

 What are  next steps that could be done in order to keep process in the project?

 ### 8.1 Forecast
-With further analytics and the help of statistical and mathematical calculations, like regression or classification we could develop a Earthquake-Forcasting-Tool.
+With further analytics and the help of statistical and mathematical calculations like regression or classification we could develop a Earthquake-Forcasting-Tool.
 This tool could warn our users, whenever there is the chance oder the danger that an earthquake is likly to occure around the users location.
 This little tool could help to make our world a little bit safe for us humans.